Gum disease – what is it?

-With support from your hygienist and dentist and a robust cleaning regime your periodontal issues can be addressed, controlled and ultimately resolved.
+With support from your Hygienist and Dentist and a robust cleaning regime your periodontal issues can be addressed, controlled and ultimately stabilised.

 The EFP MANIFESTO

 Absolute Dental and all the team that work under it’s umbrella have been delighted to add support to the manifesto created by the European Federation of Periodontology on the vitally important subject of Periodontal and General Health.
 The EFP MANIFESTO is a call to action in terms of prevention, early detection and treatment of periodontitis.
 It is the first formal declaration in international dentistry to condense years of research into the links between periodontal disease and systemic illnesses into an acknowledgement of periodontitis as a major public health issue.

 By signing this manifesto and committing to supporting it by ways of educating our patients we join a growing community of professionals and experts who want a fundamental shift in the perception of dental professionals’ responsibilities.
 We embrace the mission to bring benefits from periodontal care to the general health of individuals and society, a purpose based not on the wisdom of the crowd but on strong and consistent scientific analysis.